vmware-tanzu/velero/design/new-prepost-backuprestore-plugin-hooks.md

 ## Abstract

 Velero should provide a way to trigger actions before and after each backup and restore.
-**Important**: These proposed plugin hooks are fundamentally different from the existing plugin hooks, BackupItemAction and RestoreItemAction, which are triggered per item during backup and restore, respectively.
+**Important**: These proposed plugin hooks are fundamentally different from the existing plugin hooks, BackupItemAction and RestoreItemAction, which are triggered per resource item during backup and restore, respectively.
-The proposed plugin hooks are to be executed only once.
+The proposed plugin hooks are to be executed only once: pre-backup (before backup starts), post-backup (after the backup is completed and uploaded to object storage, including volumes snapshots), pre-restore (before restore starts) and post-restore (after the restore is completed, including volumes are restored).

+### PreBackup and PostBackup Actions

+For the backup,  the sequence of events of Velero backup are the following (these sequence depicted is prior upcoming changes for [upload progress #3533](https://github.com/vmware-tanzu/velero/issues/3533) ):

+New Backup Request
+ |--> Validation of the request
+       |--> Set Backup Phase "In Progress"
+            | --> Start Backup
+                  | --> Discover all Plugins
+                        |--> Check if Backup Exists
+                             |--> Backup all K8s Resource Items
+                                  |--> Perform all Volumes Snapshots
+                                       |--> Final Backup Phase is determined
+                                            |--> Persist Backup and Logs on Object Storage

+We propose the pre-backup and post-backup plugin hooks to be executed in this sequence:

+New Backup Request
+ |--> Validation of the request
+       |--> Set Backup Phase "In Progress"
+            | --> Start Backup
+                  | --> Discover all Plugins
+                        |--> Check if Backup Exists
+                             |--> *PreBackupActions* are executed, logging actions on existent backup log file
+                                   |--> Backup all K8s Resource Items
+                                        |--> Perform all Volumes Snapshots
+                                            |--> Final Backup Phase is determined
+                                                 |--> Persist Backup and logs on Object Storage
+                                                    |--> *PostBackupActions* are executed, logging to its own file

 These plugin hooks will be invoked:

 - PreBackupAction: plugin actions are executed after the backup object is created and validated but before the backup is being processed, more precisely _before_ function [c.backupper.Backup](https://github.com/vmware-tanzu/velero/blob/74476db9d791fa91bba0147eac8ec189820adb3d/pkg/controller/backup_controller.go#L590).
-If the PreBackupActions return an err, the backup object is not processed.
+If the PreBackupActions return an err, the backup object is not processed and the Backup phase will be set as `FailedPreBackupActions`.

 - PostBackupAction: plugin actions are executed after the backup is finished and persisted, more precisely _after_ function [c.runBackup](https://github.com/vmware-tanzu/velero/blob/74476db9d791fa91bba0147eac8ec189820adb3d/pkg/controller/backup_controller.go#L274).

-If the PostBackupActions return errors or warnings, these return statuses are counted towards to the backup Status object and the the final status of the backup will be patched.
+The proposed plugin hooks will execute actions that will have statuses on their own:
+`Backup.Status.PreBackupActionsStatuses` and `Backup.Status.PostBackupActionsStatuses` which will be an array of a proposed struct `ActionStatus` with PluginName, StartTimestamp, CompletionTimestamp and Phase.

+### PreRestore and PostRestore Actions

+For the restore,  the sequence of events of Velero restore are the following (these sequence depicted is prior upcoming changes for [upload progress #3533](https://github.com/vmware-tanzu/velero/issues/3533) ):

+New Restore Request
+ |--> Validation of the request
+      |--> Checks if restore is from a backup or a schedule
+           |--> Fetches backup
+                |--> Set Restore Phase "In Progress"
+                     |--> Start Restore
+                          |--> Discover all Plugins
+                               |--> Download backup file to temp
+                                    |--> Fetch list of volumes snapshots
+                                         |--> Restore K8s items, including PVs
+                                              |--> Final Restore Phase is determined
+                                                   |--> Persist Restore logs on Object Storage

+We propose the pre-restore and post-restore plugin hooks to be executed in this sequence:

+New Restore Request
+ |--> Validation of the request
+      |--> Checks if restore is from a backup or a schedule
+           |--> Fetches backup
+                |--> Set Restore Phase "In Progress"
+                     |--> Start Restore
+                          |--> Discover all Plugins
+                                |--> Download backup file to temp
+                                         |--> Fetch list of volumes snapshots
+                                            |--> *PreRestoreActions* are executed, logging actions on existent backup log file
+                                              |--> Restore K8s items, including PVs
+                                                   |--> Final Restore Phase is determined
+                                                        |--> Persist Restore logs on Object Storage
+                                                            |--> *PostRestoreActions* are executed, logging to its own file

+These plugin hooks will be invoked:

-- PreRestoreAction: plugin actions are executed after the restore object is created and validated and before the backup object is fetched, more precisely in function `validateAndComplete` _before_ function [backupXorScheduleProvided](https://github.com/vmware-tanzu/velero/blob/7c75cd6cf854064c9a454e53ba22cc5881d3f1f0/pkg/controller/restore_controller.go#L316).
-If the PreRestoreActions return an err, the restore object is not processed.
+- PreRestoreAction: plugin actions are executed after the restore object is created and validated and before the backup object is fetched, more precisely in function `runValidatedRestore` _after_ function [info.backupStore.GetBackupVolumeSnapshots](https://github.com/vmware-tanzu/velero/blob/7c75cd6cf854064c9a454e53ba22cc5881d3f1f0/pkg/controller/restore_controller.go#L460).
+If the PreRestoreActions return an err, the restore object is not processed and the Restore phase will be set a `FailedPreRestoreActions`.

 - PostRestoreAction: plugin actions are executed after the restore finishes processing all items and volumes snapshots are restored and logs persisted, more precisely in function `processRestore` _after_ setting [`restore.Status.CompletionTimestamp`](https://github.com/vmware-tanzu/velero/blob/7c75cd6cf854064c9a454e53ba22cc5881d3f1f0/pkg/controller/restore_controller.go#L273).

-If the PostRestoreActions return errors or warnings, these return statuses are counted towards to the final restore Status object.
+The proposed plugin hooks will execute actions that will have statuses on their own:
+`Restore.Status.PreRestoreActionsStatuses` and `Restore.Status.PostRestoreActionsStatuses` which will be an array of a proposed struct `ActionStatus` with PluginName, StartTimestamp, CompletionTimestamp and Phase.

 ## Background